 The most important thing about your enclosure is that you can set up different temperature, lighting, humidity, and visibility gradients.
 You want your chameleon to be able to completely regulate what they need for their bodies at any given point in time.
 If you have the enclosure set up properly your panther chameleon can completely regulate everything they need.

 Proper lighting is vital to having a healthy panther chameleon.
-You will want to have a T5HO UVB bulb for an adult panther chameleon along with a heat bulb.
+You will want to have a T5HO 5% or 6% UVB bulb for an adult panther chameleon along with a heat bulb.
 We recommend Arcadia bulbs for your UVB lighting.
 UVB is essential for your chameleon to be able to synthesize Vitamin D which allows them to absorb calcium appropriately.
 Without this, chameleons can get a serious disease known as MBD or Metabolic Bone Disease.

 Heat bulbs can be a simple 65 watt flood light in a ceramic heat bulb fixture.
 Your basking temperature for your panther chameleon should be right around 90 degrees and the ambient temperature should be around 72 degrees.
 Place your heat bulb in the corner of your enclosure.
 This will create the proper temperature gradients and allow your chameleon plenty of room to get away from the heat if they want.

 You will want to set up your vines and branches to give your chameleon access to as much are as little light and warmth as they want but make sure when placing branches that your basking branch is not closer than 6 inches from the basking spot.
 Keep this in mind when setting up your enclosure.

 Humidity and Water